• Skip to primary navigation

 • Cook orzo pasta according to directions.
 Make sure you do not overcook it!
 Drain, stir in about 1 to 2 tablespoons olive oil so the orzo doesn’t stick together.
 As it’s cooling, you will have to stir it a few times.

-• In a seperate mason jar, mix all balsamic dressing ingredients together.
+• In a separate mason jar, mix all balsamic dressing ingredients together.
 Notice that the mason jar has the measurement markings on it.
 No need to dirty any measuring cups!
 Shake well prior to serving.

 • Mix tomato halves, mozzarella pearls and basil into orzo.
 Add about ¾ of the dressing, reserving the balance to add just prior to serving.
 The pasta does absorb the dressing so it’s nice to drizzle some on just prior to serving.